Modified log-Sobolev inequalities for strongly log-concave distributions: Introduction

 Since $\mixingtime{P,\eps}\le \frac{1}{\rho(P)}\left( \log\log \frac{1}{\pimin}+\log\frac{1}{2\eps^2} \right)$ \citep[cf.][]{BT06}, \Cref{thm:main} directly implies the mixing time bound \eqref{eqn:mixingtime-intro}.

 In fact, we show more than \Cref{thm:main}.
-Following \cite{ALOV18a} and \cite{KO18}, we stratify independent sets of the matroid $\+M$ by their sizes, and define two random walks for each level, depending on whether they add or delete an element first.
+Following \cite{ALOV19} and \cite{KO18}, we stratify independent sets of the matroid $\+M$ by their sizes, and define two random walks for each level, depending on whether they add or delete an element first.
 For instance, the bases-exchange walk $\RWBS$ is the ``delete-add'' or ``down-up'' walk for the top level.
 We give lower bounds for the modified log-Sobolev constants of both random walks for all levels.
 For the complete statement, see \Cref{sec:main} and \Cref{thm:main-complete}.

-The previous work of \cite{ALOV18a}, building upon \citep{KO18}, focuses on the spectral gap of $\RWBS$.
+The previous work of \cite{ALOV19}, building upon \citep{KO18}, focuses on the spectral gap of $\RWBS$.
 It is well known that lower bounds of the modified log-Sobolev constant are stronger than those of the spectral gap.
 Thus, we need to seek a different approach.
-Our key lemma, \Cref{lem:entropy-contraction}, shows that the relative entropy contracts by a factor of $1-\frac{1}{k}$ when we go from level $k$ to level $k-1$. \Cref{thm:main} is a simple consequence of this lemma and Jensen's inequality.
-In order to prove this lemma, we used a decomposition idea to inductively bound the relative entropy, which appears to be novel.
+Our key lemma, \Cref{lem:entropy-contraction}, shows that the relative entropy decays by a factor of $1-\frac{1}{k}$ when we go from level $k$ to level $k-1$. \Cref{thm:main} is a simple consequence of this lemma and Jensen's inequality.
+In order to prove this lemma, we used a decomposition idea to inductively bound the relative entropy.
+Although similar ideas have appeared before \citep{LY98,JSTV04,Mor09,Mor13}, our approach does not seem to fall into any existing framework.

 Prior to our work, similar bounds have been obtained mostly for strong Rayleigh distributions, which, introduced by \cite{BBL09}, are a proper subset of strongly log-concave distributions. \cite{HS19} showed a lower bound on the modified log-Sobolev constant for strong Rayleigh distributions,\footnote{The result of \cite{HS19} in fact requires a weaker assumption, namely the \emph{stochastic covering property} (\SCP).
-We construct examples in \Cref{sec:SCP} to show that \SCP\ and \SLC\ are in fact incomparable.} improving upon the spectral gap bound of \cite{AOR16}.
+We construct examples in \Cref{sec:SCP} to show that \SCP{} and \SLC{} are in fact incomparable.} improving upon the spectral gap bound of \cite{AOR16}.
 The work of \cite{HS19} builds upon the previous work of \cite{JSTV04} for balanced matroids \citep{FM92}.
 All of these results follow an inductive framework inspired by \cite{LY98}, which is apparently difficult to carry out in the case of general matroids or strongly log-concave distributions.
 Our analysis of the relative entropy took a different path from this line of work.
-The decay of relative entropy was used before to analyze the mixing time of the Thorp shuffle by \cite{Mor09,Mor13}.